-NAME OF SUB-FUND TA IWAN EQUITY FU ND Prospective investors should refer to the Taiwan Regulations for details and note the risks under such regulations, together with their subsequent changes.
-Any changes to such regulations, restrictions on repatriation of the invested capital and net profits may impact on the Sub-Fund's ability to meet the realisation requests of its Shareholders.
-In addition to the general risk factors in Section 5, please also refer to the following specific risk factors as further set out therein: Emerging Markets Risks Political and Regulatory Risks Small-Cap/Mid-Cap Risks Currency Risks Liquidity and Volatility Risks Taxation Risk FDIs Risks Classes available for investment AA, AA Acc, I Acc, I3, I3 Acc Investment Manager/ Sub-Investment Manager The Investment Manager of the Sub-Fund is Manulife Investment Management (Hong Kong) Limited which is regulated by the SFC in Hong Kong.
-Pursuant to an investment management agreement dated 12 April 2019 as novated by way of a novation agreement effective 1 July 2021 among Carne Global Fund Managers (Luxembourg) S.A., the Company, the Management Company and the Investment Manager (as may be amended from time to time), the Investment Manager has agreed to provide investment management services in respect of the Sub-Fund.
-There is no Sub-Investment Manager appointed for this Sub-Fund.
-The Investment Adviser to the Investment Manager of the Sub-Fund is Manulife Investment Management (Taiwan) Co., Ltd. The Investment Adviser is regulated by the FSC in Taiwan.
-An investment advisory agreement has been entered into between the Investment Manager and Investment Adviser on 1 October 2015 (as may be amended from time to time), under which the Investment Adviser has agreed to provide non-discretionary investment advisory services to the Investment Manager in respect of the Sub-Fund.
-Management Fee Classes AA AA Acc I Acc 13 I3 Acc Management Fee (as a % p.a. of the NAV) 1.50% 1.50% 0.80% To be separately agreed with the relevant Manulife Entity To be separately agreed with the relevant Manulife Entity Formation Expenses ne by the Compar their respective N ts of each of the
+Name of Sub-Fund Asian Short Duration Bond Fund Specific Risk Factors (a) Geographical Concentration Risk: The Sub-Fund concentrates its investments in securities of issuers located in Asia, and may have the flexibility to concentrate its investments in securities of issuers located in Mainland China.
+This may result in greater volatility than portfolios which comprise broad-based global investments.
+The value of the Sub-Fund may be more susceptible to adverse events in Asia (including Mainland China).
+In addition to the general risk factors in Section 5, please also refer to the following specific risk factors as further set out therein: Mainland China Investment Risks Mainland China Tax Risks Risks Associated with Investments via the Bond Connect Emerging Markets Risks Political and Regulatory Risks Currency Risks (including RMB Currency and Conversion Risks) Liquidity and Volatility Risks Rating of Investment Risk Taxation Risk FDI Risks Risks associated with investments in debt instruments with loss-absorption features (including Contingent Convertible Securities) Bond Funds Investment Manager/ Sub-Investment The Investment Manager of the Sub-Fund is Manulife Investment Management (Hong Kong) Limited which is regulated by the SFC in Hong Kong.
+Manager Pursuant to an investment management agreement dated 12 April 2019 as novated by way of a novation agreement effective 1 July 2021 among Carne Global Fund Managers (Luxembourg) S.A., the Company, the Management Company and the Investment Manager (as may be amended from time to time), the Investment Manager has agreed to provide investment management services in respect of the Sub-Fund.
+The Sub-Investment Manager of the Sub-Fund is Manulife Investment Management (Singapore) Pte.
+Ltd., which is regulated by the Monetary Authority of Singapore.
+A sub-investment management agreement has been entered into by the Investment Manager and the Sub-Investment Manager on 31 July 2020 (as may be amended from time to time), under which the Sub-Investment Manager has agreed to provide sub-investment management services in respect of the Sub-Fund.